keanson/revisit-logistic-softmax/README.md

 Acknowledgements
 ---------------

-This repository is a fork of: [https://github.com/BayesWatch/deep-kernel-transfer](https://github.com/BayesWatch/deep-kernel-transfer)
+This repository is a fork of [https://github.com/BayesWatch/deep-kernel-transfer](https://github.com/BayesWatch/deep-kernel-transfer).